scra88le/taxonomySca88le/_posts/2019-5-30-Orchidaceae.md

 Acknowledgements
 ================

-I would like to acknowledge the help and amazing breadth of knowledge of [Teresa Farino](http://www.iberianwildlife.com/teresa-farino.htm), the Gilbert White of the Picos.
+I would like to acknowledge the help and knowledge of [Teresa Farino](http://www.iberianwildlife.com/teresa-farino.htm), the Gilbert White of the Picos.
 Also Dr Andrew Lack for his help in indentification of the Marsh Orchids.

 [bw link]: https://www.bbowt.org.uk/nature-reserves/bernwood-meadows